 In \cite{Roozbeh_Annalen}, the GCC is shown to hold for polycephalic graphs.
-These are finite graphs in which every vertex connects to a sink, a cycle without exits, or to a vertex emitting no other edges but finitely many loops and the graph is such that when these loops as well as an edge of each cycle with no exits are removed, the resulting graph is a finite acyclic graph.
+These are finite graphs in which every vertex connects to a sink, a cycle without exits, or to a vertex emitting no other edges but finitely many loops and the graph is such that when these loops and an edge of each cycle with no exits are removed, the result is a finite acyclic graph.
 In \cite{Ara_Pardo_graded_K_classification}, a weaker version of the GCC is shown to hold for finite graphs without sources or sinks.
 In \cite{Roozbeh_Lia_Ultramatricial}, the GCC, generalized to include the non-unital case, is shown to hold for row-finite, countable graphs in which no cycle has an exit and in which every infinite path ends in a (finite or infinite) sink or in a cycle if the involution on the underlying field is reasonably well-behaved (as the complex-conjugation on $\mathbb C$ is).
 By \cite{Eilers_Ruiz_Sims_reconstruction}, the GCC holds for countable graphs for which whenever there is an edge from a vertex $v$ to a vertex $w,$ there are infinitely many edges from $v$ to $w$.
-In recent work \cite{Eilers_Ruiz_3-bit_v2}, the GCC is shown to hold for two subclasses of the class of graphs we consider: acyclic graphs with finitely many vertices and 2-S-NE graphs with finitely many vertices.
-These results are shown using methods much different from ours.
+In \cite{Eilers_Ruiz_3-bit}, the GCC is shown to hold for two subclasses of the class of graphs we consider: acyclic graphs with finitely many vertices and 2-S-NE graphs with finitely many vertices.
 We also note that \cite{Roozbeh_Cortinas} contains a survey of the present state of the GCC.

 In recent work \cite{Do_et_al_Williams}, the term ``Graded Classification Conjecture'' is defined differently, as a statement that condition (1) {\em without the condition on the generating intervals} is equivalent to the condition that the Leavitt path algebras are graded Morita equivalent.
 In our present work, we use the term GCC to refer only to its {\em original} form.